surma/surma.dev/content/things/rust-to-webassembly.md

    Custom start=0x0019f29b end=0x0019f2e8 (size=0x0000004d) "producers"
 ```

 `wasm-objdump` is quite versatile and offers a familiar CLI for people who have experience developing for other ISAs in assembly.
-However, specifically for hunting down the culprit of big binary sizes, it lacks some simple functionality like odering the sections by size.
-Luckily, there is another tool called [Twiggy], that excels at this:
+However, specifically for debugging binary size, it lacks simple helpers like odering the sections by size.
+Luckily, there is another WebAssembly-specific tool called [Twiggy], that excels at this:

 ```
 $ twiggy top target/wasm32-unknown-unknown/release/my_project.wasm